joshuakery/my-portfolio-site/src/posts/vision_lab.md

 #TECHNOLOGY USED

+##Built with OpenFrameworks

-##CFA Vision Lab was developed in C++ with OpenFrameworks, and uses optical flow to “stick” my pixels to the subjects that I masked.
+CFA Vision Lab was developed in C++ with OpenFrameworks, and uses optical flow to “stick” my pixels to the subjects that I masked.

 I struggled with the effect of this on people walking quickly through the room, because they would walk away with my colors which I had so carefully drawn over the people sitting more still.